-Aeroplanes that are not complex motor-powered aircraft, rotorcraft that are not complex motor-powered aircraft with the ADF equipment not connected to an integrated FMS navigation system, and any ELA2 aircraft.
+Aeroplanes that are not being complex motor-powered aircraft, rotorcraft that are not being complex motor-powered aircraft with the ADF equipment not connected to AFCS with upper modes an integrated FMS navigation system, and any ELA2 aircraft.

-FAA Advisory Circular AC 43.13-2B, Chapter 2.
+FAA Advisory Circular AC 43.13-2B, 43-13-2B Chapter 2.

-- the equipment is authorised in accordance with ETSO-2C41d, or later amendment, or equivalent standards; - the equipment has the same functionality, is installed in the same location, and is compatible with the existing installation (i.e. approval grandfathered under Regulation (EU) No 748/2012), as well as with the connections to the existing flight management/navigation systems; - the equipment is suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance; - the instructions and tests defined by the equipment manufacturer have to be followed.
+- the equipment is authorised in accordance with ETSO-2C41d, or a later amendment, or equivalent standards; - the equipment has the same functionality, is installed in at the same location, and is compatible with the existing installation (i.e. approval grandfathered under Regulation (EU) No 748/2012), as well as with the connections to the existing flight management/navigation systems; - The equipment is qualified suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance.; and - the instructions and tests defined by the equipment manufacturer have to be followed.

-The installation of the equipment cannot be used to extend the operational capability of the specific aircraft.
+The installation of the equipment installation cannot be used to extend the operational capability of the specific aircraft.

-In the case of rotorcraft approved for NVISs, the change cannot be considered a SC.
+In the case of rotorcraft approved for NVISs, if cockpit panels are to be inserted, the change cannot be considered an SC.

-In the case of rotorcraft, the ADF equipment cannot be connected to the AFCS or to an integrated FMS navigation system.
+In the case of rotorcraft, no SW or AEH should be loaded nor analogic instruments be exchanged with digital instruments or MFD the ADF equipment cannot be connected to the AFCS or to an integrated FMS navigation system.

-Amend the AFM with an AFMS that contains or references the equipment instructions for operation, as required.
+Amend the AFM with an AFMS that containsing or referencesing the equipment instructions for operation, as required.